Unikie/http-api-mock/README.md

 #### SoapUI examples

-If you need some examples how to use Http API Mock with SoapUI, you can clone this git-project and open the example SoapUI-file `SoapRest-mock-soapui-project.xml` under `SoapUI` folder.
-To be able to run the test cases you must start the Http Api Mock service (in the cloned project):
+If you need some examples how to use HTTP API Mock with SoapUI, you can clone this git-project and open the example SoapUI-file `SoapRest-mock-soapui-project.xml` under `SoapUI` folder.
+To be able to run the test cases you must start the HTTP Api Mock service (in the cloned project):

 ```bash
 mvn jetty:deploy-war